-The new provisions of the tentative agreement related to severance for retirement or resignation will require all TC members to make an important decision in the coming year.
+All TC members had to make an important decision about severance for retirement or resignation in 2013.
 Cashing out your severance pay now or later will have important savings and tax implications.
 The following questions and answers will help you understand this change and guide you in making the right decision on cashing out your severance.

 Key points on severance:

-If the tentative agreement for the TC group is ratified, severance pay for retirement or resignation will cease to accumulate for employees in this bargaining unit as of the official date of signing of the collective agreement.
+Severance pay for retirement or resignation ceased to accumulate for employees in this bargaining unit as of the official date of signing of the collective agreement.

 Everyone, including term workers, with at least one year of continuous employment will be entitled to one week',s pay for each completed year of continuous employment.
 Indeterminate employees will also be entitled to a pro-rated week for a partial year of employment.